Updated April 24, 2026

 • Renewal: Continuing education requirements vary by state.
 Typically 12-24 CE hours per renewal cycle.
 Some states accept national certification renewal in lieu of separate CE.

-No interstate compact exists for medical laboratory technicians.
-You will need separate licenses in each state where you practice if working in states that require laboratory personnel licensure beyond national certification.
+No interstate compact exists for this career.
+You will need a separate license in each state where you practice if you move to a state requiring laboratory personnel licensure.

 Compensation